fabianishere/brainfuck-java/README.markdown

 brainfuck-java
 ================
-Interpreter for the original Brainfuck languages and Brainfuck derivatives written in Java.
+Interpreter for the original Brainfuck language and Brainfuck derivatives written in Java.

 ## Languages supported
 * Brainfuck